trevorbox/lucee-docker/README-argocd.md

 Testing RBAC...

 Within keycloak, the clients and scopes are already configured to work with Openshift.

-Simply create a Group called *ArgoCDAdmins* and assign a User (that has already logged into Openshift) to it.
-Only this user will have admin access, all other users won't be able to see anything.
+Create a Group called `ArgoCDAdmins` and assign a User (that has already logged into Keycloak) to it.
+Only users in this Group (besides the argo admin user) will have admin access to view and modify ArgoCD Applications, all other users won't be able to see anything.